 Because the internship is meant to be a professional experience, WRD expects you to follow all the rules and procedures of the internship provider.
 You will not receive course credit if the internship provider reports excessive absences, substandard work, or documented misconduct, even if you fulfill the other requirements.

 7. Document and reflect on your experience.

-During your internship experience, you will meet several times with the Internship Coordinator to discuss your internship and submit assignments that demonstrate your progress.
+During your internship experience, you will meet several times with your faculty supervisor to discuss your internship and submit assignments that demonstrate your progress.
 Required assignments will include several status reports and a final portfolio.
 You must submit all the materials by the required deadlines to receive course credit.